georgelvov/spring-ai-mcp/README.md

-# Spring AI MCP (Model Control Protocol) Demo
+# Spring AI MCP (Model Context Protocol) Demo

-This project demonstrates the use of Spring AI with the Model Control Protocol (MCP) to create a weather service that generates creative poems based on current weather conditions.
+This project demonstrates the use of Spring AI with the Model Context Protocol (MCP) to get current weather conditions for some place.

 ## Project Overview